Khaled4ahen/ChatGPT-test/README.md

 # ChatGPT-test
-chatgpt.com/codex test

-This repository contains a simple HTML portfolio page for demonstration.
+This repository contains example HTML files.

+## Portfolio
-Open `portfolio.html` in a web browser to view the example page.
+Open `portfolio.html` in a web browser to view the sample portfolio page.

+## Weekly Earnings Analyzer
+Open `index.html` in a browser to analyze weekly earnings from a CSV file.
+Upload your `Pending_Payouts.csv`, select a starting date, and click **Analyze** to see the report.